pydata/sparse/docs/operations.rst

 :obj:`COO.reduce`
 ~~~~~~~~~~~~~~~~~
-This method can take an arbitrary :obj:`numpy.ufunc` and performs a
+This method can take an arbitrary :doc:`numpy.ufunc <reference/ufuncs>` and performs a
 reduction using that method.
 For example, the following will perform
 a sum: